 Beginning in 2006, the group was also given the responsibility for designing, implementing and operating the data processing and mission operations component of the ocean salinity mission called Aquarius, a space mission developed by NASA and the Space Agency of Argentina (Comision Nacional de Actividades Espaciales, CONAE).
 The Aquarius/SAC-D spacecraft was successfully launched in June 2011 and began routine operations on December 1, 2011 at which time, Gene assumed the role of Aquarius Project Manager.

 Most recently, Gene has been a member of the team involved in a "proof of concept" project to demonstrate the capability to constuct, launch and operate two low-cost autonomous nanosatellites (Cubesats) to provide sustained, high spatial and temporal resolution ocean color data.
-A team of scientists from University of North Carolina Wilmington, Cloudland Instruments of Santa Barbara, CA, Clyde Space of Glasgow, UK, NASA Goddard Space Flight Center, Greenbelt, MD, and lead by UNCW Professor John M. Morrison anticipate the launch of the first SeaHawk Cubesat on 3 December 2018.
+A team of scientists from University of North Carolina Wilmington, Cloudland Instruments of Santa Barbara, CA, Clyde Space of Glasgow, UK, NASA Goddard Space Flight Center, Greenbelt, MD, and lead by UNCW Professor John M. Morrison celebrated the successful launch of the first SeaHawk Cubesat on 3 December 2018.
 Early test images taken over California and more recently over Indonesia have demonstrated that our understanding of the small scale, sub-pixel variability in the ocean that has been hidden from us for so long based on what we have been used to seeing with our current suite of ocean color sensors, is now revealed for the first time in these first images from HawkEye.
 Building on the lessons learned from SeaHawk-1, the second satellite anticipated to be launched later next year.

 The applications of satellite-derived ocean color data range from providing the information needed for a more accurate assessment of the role of the ocean in global change, for providing a key parameter in a number of ecological and environmental studies, and the color images of the Earth's changing land and ocean features will be of significant use in fisheries management, agriculture assessment and coastal zone monitoring.